 Assumptions: It is assumed that alternatives to the existing transportation system in Mono County will not be developed during the 20-year time frame of this RTP.
 The Cost of Alternatives is not a relevant issue for this RTP.

-Time Frames

-Assumptions: The short-term time frame for planning purposes for the Mono County RTP is 10 years.
-The long-term time frame for the Mono County RTP is 20 years.

 Environmental Resources of Concern